 - It is imperative that all applicants are completely honest about their health history to avoid policy complications down the line.
 No Exam life insurance should not be seen as a way to avoid disclosing certain medical conditions.

-Coverage is Limited: The average policy is limited to $500,000 in benefits (less with several companies).
-If you are looking for more coverage, you’ll need to go with a policy that requires a medical exam.
+The average policy is limited to $2,000,000 in death benefits (less with several companies).
+If you are looking for more no exam coverage, you’ll need to go with a policy that requires a medical exam.
 Moreover, if you require guaranteed issue whole life insurance the coverage is generally capped at $30,000 depending on the insurer,

 LifeInsure.com can Help

-No Exam life insurance is the ideal solution for many people who are looking for life insurance coverage quickly and without a medical exam!
-Compare several life insurance quotes from top companies with LifeInsure.com – without sales pressure or submitting sensitive personal information.
+No Exam life insurance is the ideal solution for many people who want to get life insurance coverage quickly that doesn’t require a medical exam!
+Compare several no exam coverage life insurance quotes from top companies with LifeInsure.com – without sales pressure or submitting sensitive personal information.
 We’re here to help you get the type of life insurance you need and will fit your budget.